Accountant Resume Example

 Include part-time jobs or volunteer work if you handled budgets, tracked expenses, or managed data.
 This shows you have practical, transferable skills-even if the job wasn’t in accounting.

 Wrap up your experience section with a short objective statement.
-This tells employers exactly what you want and how your strengths fit their needs.
+This tells employers exactly what you want and how your strengths fit their needs, and you can further reinforce your fit with a junior accountant cover letter.

 Your education and certifications play a big role in landing a staff accountant job.
 Employers look for solid accounting knowledge and proof of technical skills.